Crystal Dynamics: Gex, Legacy of Kain, and acquisition by Eidos Interactive (1995–2000)

 Crystal Dynamics sought to emulate major game companies by designing a mascot character, resulting in the 1995 game Gex, which features an anthropomorphic gecko of the same name.
-Around this time, Crystal Dynamics published Slam 'N Jam '95 and Blazing Dragons, while also was working with Canada-based Silicon Knights on Blood Omen: Legacy of Kain.
-The latter project began to lose focus as it grew in scope, so the publisher engaged Amy Hennig to make the game more engaging.
+Around this time, Crystal Dynamics published Slam 'N Jam '95 and Blazing Dragons, while also working with the Canada-based Silicon Knights on Blood Omen: Legacy of Kain.
+The latter project began to lose focus as it grew in scope, so the publisher brought on the writer Amy Hennig to make the game more engaging.

 By 1996, due largely to the unexpectedly slow growth of the CD-ROM games market, the studio was financially stricken.
-In June, the company revealed plans for a reorganization: The board of directors appointed Ted Ardell, a general partner at Technology Partners, as CEO.
+In June, the company revealed plans for a reorganization.
+The board of directors appointed Ted Ardell, a general partner at Technology Partners, as CEO.
 Komisar, Canepa, and Eastburn were ousted and a third of the company's 102 employees were laid off over three months.
 Crystal Dynamics subsequently ceased publishing efforts to focus solely on internally developed games.
 Surplus computer hardware and office equipment were auctioned off in September of that year.
 Ardell managed the day-to-day operations, and the studio lacked a president until Rob Dyer, previously senior VP and general manager, was promoted to this position in April 1997.

 Following the release of the second Gex game, Gex: Enter the Gecko, Crystal Dynamics began producing Gex 3: Deep Cover Gecko.
 By this point, many developers—including most of the Gex team and Enter the Geckos lead designer, Daniel Arey—had left the company, with some of them joining Naughty Dog.
 Bruce Straley, a designer on Enter the Gecko, was offered the director role for the third game, but he chose to join his friends at Naughty Dog instead.
 Crystal Dynamics further began the development of a second Legacy of Kain game, codenamed Shifter, without Silicon Knights's involvement.
 While Hennig and Seth Carus created original characters, Silicon Knights filed an injunction, accusing Crystal Dynamics of plagiarizing the characters from Blood Omen.
 In a private settlement, the two companies agreed that Crystal Dynamics could use Blood Omens characters as long as Silicon Knights was credited as their creator.
 Shifter ultimately became Legacy of Kain: Soul Reaver.
 Toys for Bob, as part of Crystal Dynamics, developed Pandemonium! and The Unholy War, while consulting on Pandemonium 2.